Martian Successor Nadesico: Anime

 The Martian Successor Nadesico anime was directed by Tatsuo Sato and produced by TV Tokyo, Xebec, and Yomiko Advertising, Inc. The series aired on TV Tokyo from October 1, 1996, to March 24, 1997.
 ADV Films announced they had licensed Martian Successor Nadesico in May 1998 at Project A-Kon 9; the company released the series originally on 12 VHS tapes.
 Later, the series was released on a total of six DVDs.
-On September 24, 2002, ADV Films released a box set containing all of the DVDs entitled Martian Successor Nadesico: Complete Chronicles and, on January 1, 2008, a collection of all the episodes entitled Martian Successor Nadesico: Perfect Collection.
+On September 24, 2002, ADV Films released a box set containing all of the DVDs entitled Martian Successor Nadesico: Complete Chronicles.
+Three episodes aired on Cartoon Network's anime block Toonami for "Giant Robot Week", which ran on February 24-28, 2003.
+On January 1, 2008, a collection of all the episodes entitled Martian Successor Nadesico: Perfect Collection.
 At Anime Expo 2011, Nozomi Entertainment announced that they had re-licensed the series, following ADV's closure in 2009.
 They re-released the series, along with the movie and the Gekiganger III OVA, in 2012.
 Anime Limited later acquired the series in 2017 on Blu-ray.

 Martian Successor Nadesicos opening song is "You Get to Burning" by Yumi Matsuzawa.
 The main ending song is "Watashi Rashiku" (私らしく) by Houko Kuwashima, with episode 26 featuring "Itsuka...Shinjite" (いつか…信じて) by Kazumi Matsumura as its ending.